Whirling Dervishes performing a traditional Sufi dance

-Rumi Dance, also known as the Whirling Dervish dance, is a mystical and spiritual practice that goes far beyond just physical movement.
-It’s deeply rooted in Sufi philosophy and the teachings of the great Persian poet Jalaluddin Rumi.
-The dance symbolizes the soul’s journey toward divine love and enlightenment, where dancers, also known as Dervishes, lose themselves in the music and the spinning movements, ultimately seeking unity with the Divine.
+Rumi Dance, also known as the Whirling Dervish dance, is a mystical and spiritual practice rooted in Sufi philosophy and the teachings of the great Persian poet Jalaluddin Rumi.
+Far beyond physical movement, this sacred dance represents the soul’s journey toward divine love, unity, and enlightenment.

 History and Origins of Rumi Dance